How to Cut Down a Tree With a Chainsaw

 Are there any other trees, structures, vehicles, power lines, driveways, sidewalks, or other important things that could be in the tree's fall path?

-Trees are larger than they look, but you can roughly estimate how far it will fall using the "ax handle trick."
+Trees are larger than they look, but you can roughly estimate how far they will fall using the "ax handle trick."

 Now you'll be standing approximately where the treetop should land.
 Leave extra room for error if there's anything it could fall on.